 - a discussion of the primary sources that your research will draw upon, including printed books, manuscripts, archives, libraries, or museums

 - an indicative bibliography of secondary sources that you have already consulted and/or are planning to consult

 The length of the proposal should normally be no more than 1500 words not including references

 I am currently studying for a degree and do not have my final transcript, what should I do?

 Provide transcripts of your previous degree(s) and, if possible, provide a screenshot showing any coursework which has been completed for your current degree.

 When will I be paid my stipend?

 In order to receive payment of your stipend, you must be fully registered and have entered your UK bank details into MyCampus.
-The College of Social Sciences commences stipend payments from August (for October commencements) or December (for January commencements).
+Stipends commencing from 2019-20 will be paid from September (for October commencements) or December (for January commencements).